Vision AI: Visual Anomaly Detection

 1. Lack of quality data

 Computer vision-based algorithms and systems need large and diversified datasets to be truly effective.
-Labelled and annotated datasets are critical for effective analysis of the visual information, training a model, and its deployment.
+Labeled and annotated datasets are critical for effective analysis of the visual information, training a model, and its deployment.
 There are lots of factors that can throw a system off.
 Shades, colouration, darkness and light, and odd shapes can potentially confuse the system, causing it to produce unexpected outputs.
-Though a well-trained Surface Defect Detection can deal with most of these issues, it might still fail to process and analyze something that it did not encounter before.
+Though a well-trained Surface Defect Detection can deal with most of these issues, it might still fail to process and analyze something that it has not encountered before.

-Our engineers at High Peak needed to leverage AI-based algorithms to build a system capable of learning context through visual data analysis autonomously and be able to recognize and differentiate between visual inputs in real-time.
+Our engineers at High Peak needed to leverage AI-based algorithms to build a system capable of learning context autonomously through visual data analysis and recognizing and identifying between visual inputs in real-time.

 2. Suboptimal computing resources

-The boom in popularity of AI technologies (ML, DL, NLP, and computer vision) have largely commoditized access to best-in-class computer vision libraries and deep learning frameworks, distributed as open-source solutions.
+The boom in popularity of AI technologies (ML, DL, NLP, and computer vision) has largely commoditized access to best-in-class computer vision libraries and deep learning frameworks distributed as open-source solutions.
 Coming up with an algorithmic solution to computer vision problems is no longer an issue.
-The modelling know-how is already available.
+The modeling know-how is already available.
 It is computing power that often constrains model scaling and large-scale deployments.

 Since machine learning and deep learning algorithms are computationally demanding, one of the major challenges for our team was to design and develop an optimized memory architecture for faster memory access—stack up on CPUs and GPUs.
 Moreover, the platform should be able to run on local hardware and hybrid cloud platforms.